Risk-Averse Markov Decision Processes through a Distributional Lens: Abstract

 \section{Abstract}

-Based on the concept of law-invariant convex risk measures, we introduce the notion of distributional convex risk measures and employ them to define distributional dynamic risk measures.
-We then apply these dynamic risk measures to investigate Markov decision processes, incorporating latent costs, random actions, and weakly continuous transition kernels.
-Furthermore, the proposed dynamic risk measures allows risk aversion to change dynamically.
+By adopting a distributional viewpoint on law-invariant convex risk measures, we construct dynamics risk measures (DRMs) at the distributional level.
+We then apply these DRMs to investigate Markov decision processes, incorporating latent costs, random actions, and weakly continuous transition kernels.
+Furthermore, the proposed DRMs allow risk aversion to change dynamically.
 Under mild assumptions, we derive a dynamic programming principle and show the existence of an optimal policy in both finite and infinite time horizons.
 Moreover, we provide a sufficient condition for the optimality of deterministic actions.
 For illustration, we conclude the paper with examples from optimal liquidation with limit order books and autonomous driving.

 \begin{AMS} 90C39, 91G70 \end{AMS}